 In 2019 Finnair's total number of employees increased significantly.
-At the end of 2019, the number of Finnair employees in active employment relationships was 6,788 which is 326 more than at the end of 2018.
-During 2019 Finnair hired 969 new employees, of which 342 were flight personnel.
-At the same time, 66 employees retired from Finnair.
-The employee turnover has been rather low (on average 3.7% in 2019) in Finnair.
+At the end of 2019, the number of Finnair employees in active employment relationships was 6,788 which

 A large majority of the personnel works in Finland, mostly at the Helsinki-Vantaa airport or in the neighbouring area.
 At the end of the year 2019, there were 645 Finnair employees in active employment relationships working in 26 different countries.
 The employment contracts and terms of employment are based on local legislation.